JiaDingCN/GeminiFusion/README.md

 ## Models on the KITTI validation set for vehicle detection, under the evaluation metric of 3D Average Precision (AP)

-We used the results of the last epoch for all experiments.(The numbers are from the ckpt, **Rerunning now!
-Maybe use the new ckpt and logs and results!**)
+We used the results of the last epoch for all experiments.(The numbers are from the ckpt)

 ### 3D AP R11(IoU=0.7)